Digital Health Product Leader

-• organic search traffic rankings and intentional redirects
+• Organic search traffic rankings and intentional redirects

-• "thin" and redundant content consolidation opportunities
+• "Thin" and redundant content consolidation opportunities

-• pre and post launch clickthrough rates and next page paths
+• Pre and post-launch clickthrough rates and next page paths

 • Consolidated "thin" content pages and developed net new content to optimize search for key stakeholders and respective audiences